Vascular Ultrasound

 There may be some minor discomfort during the exam when the technologist applies pressure to your arms or legs.
 You may hear noises when the technologist listens to the blood flow and records the measurements.

 Although there are no inherent risks with a vascular ultrasound, some patients may experience discomfort with the pressure applied with the transducer, to the areas being examined.
-The pain is usually temporary and is experienced in tender areas usually caused by the swelling of veins.

 Ready to schedule an appointment?